senchalabs/docs-i18n/guides/events/README.md

         }
     });

-When you click the "Live Preview" button above you'll see the Panel rendered to the screen followed by our alert message.
-All of the events fired by a class are listed in its API page - for example Ext.Panel has 28 events at the time of writing:
+When you click the "Live Preview" button above, you will see a Panel rendered to the screen, followed by the defined alert message.
+All events fired by a class are listed in its API page - for example at the time of writing Ext.Panel has 28 events:

 <a href="#!/api/Ext.Panel">{@img event-list.png Hover over the Events button to quickly see which events are available}</a>

 ## Listening to Events

-The painted event itself is useful in some cases but there are other events that you're much more likely to use.
-For example, {@link Ext.Button Buttons} fire {@link Ext.Button#event-tap tap} events whenever they're tapped on:
+Although the painted event itself is useful in some cases, there are other events that you are much more likely to use.
+For example, {@link Ext.Button Buttons} fire {@link Ext.Button#event-tap tap} events whenever they are tapped on:

     @example
     Ext.Viewport.add({